 Receiving stock, selecting and preparing goods for dispatch, loading and unloading trucks kept me moving and warm.
 The warehouse offered me refuge from the elements.

-The manager asked if I could drive a forklift truck.
+He asked if I too could drive a forklift truck.

-‘I’ve no experience, but I’ll be OK.
-I pick things up quickly.’
+‘I’ve no experience but I pick things up quickly.’

 I once had to lift a crate of forks.
 It was way too literal for one of the clerical staff.
 ‘Why do they need a great machine like that just to lift forks?’ he asked.
 ‘They’re only made of plastic, aren’t they?’